For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: ASOS

-Products advertised on the ASOS Sale section of the website are items that ASOS has chosen to reduce the price of.
+Products advertised on the Sale section of the website are items that ASOS has chosen to reduce the price of.
 Outlet items, on the other hand, are end-of-line stock that ASOS has received, so the price has to be below the RRP.

 Both sections offer significant reductions (we've also seen items going for 80% off in the Sale section), so it's worth scoping them both out before you commit to buying anything.

-4. ASOS Flash Sales and promo codes
+4. Save money with ASOS Flash Sales and promo codes

 Flash Sales are mini-sales that last anywhere between a couple of hours to a few days.

-They can happen pretty much anytime throughout the week.
+It's hard to predict the next ASOS sale, as they can happen pretty much anytime throughout the week.
 Although, we've noticed that there tends to be a 20% off ASOS sale on Sunday evenings from 7pm – 9pm.
 Look out for ASOS voucher codes at lunchtime too, between the hours of 12pm – 2pm.

 Flash Sales also happen around bank holidays and other 'special' days like Valentine's Day, Halloween, April Fools' Day and so on.

 The best bit about Flash Sales is they can apply to items that have already been reduced in the Outlet section and the Sale section.
-So, you could get up to 70% off plus an extra 20% off.
+So, you could potentially get up to 70% off plus an extra 20% off.

 ASOS student discounts and voucher codes